-So, would it have been possible that Jesus through His divine nature even while His human body lay dead, could have displayed His power through resurrection?
+So, would it have been possible that Jesus through His divine nature and even while His human body lay dead could have displayed His power through resurrection?
 Absolutely.
-Jesus, speaking of His body said, “Destroy this temple, and in three days I will raise it up.”
-(John 2:19) Certainly, it was “God” who raised His body (Rom.
+Jesus, speaking of His body said, “Destroy this temple, and in three days I will raise it up,” (John 2:19).
+Certainly, it was “God” who raised His body (Rom.
 10:9, 1 Pet.
 1:21), and Jesus is God.
 But Scripture also teaches that the Father raised Him (Gal.
-1:1; Eph.
+1:1, Eph.
 1:17,20).
 Even the Holy Spirit is said to have raised Him (Romans 8:11).
 So, the act of raising Jesus from the dead was not the operation merely of one person within the Trinity but was a cooperative act done by the power of the divine substance.
 The fact that the Bible teaches that God raised Jesus from the dead and that Jesus raised Himself is yet another testament to Christ’s divinity.

 For more on the Trinity, see http://carm.org/trinity and http://carm.org/what-trinity.